soxueren/atsd/api/data/ext/csv-upload.md

 Upload a CSV file or multiple CSV files for parsing into series, properties, or messages with the specified CSV parser.

-File(s) can be optionally compressed with gzip or zip.
+The file(s) can be uploaded in plain text or compressed with the gzip or zip codecs.

 Multiple files can be archived with zip/tar and uploaded as one zip or tar.gz archive.

 This method supports processing of the uploaded attached file as data as well as a part in a multi-part payload.

+## Size Limit

+* Maximum file is **1 gigabyte**.

+> If the input file is larger than 1GB, consider compressing it so that its size is within the threshold or splitting it into multiple smaller files, uploaded separately.

 ## Date Limits